Salal Plants

 Large, thick, evergreen leaves are decorated with bell-shaped white flowers in the spring, followed by dark blue berries in summer.
 The berries of this native, woody perennial, have been a traditional food source of Pacific Northwest First Nations, who would eat them fresh and dried, often mashed and dried into cakes.
 The berries are flavour, with a slightly dry, mealy texture.

-Compared to common Salal, 'Cascade Sunrise' has showier, more tapered leaves, and is named for the orange-red colour of new growth, which contrasts beautifully against dark green, mature leaves.
+Compared to common Salal, the cultivar 'Cascade Sunrise' has showier, more tapered leaves, and is named for the orange-red colour of new growth, which contrasts beautifully against dark green, mature leaves.

 Common names: Salal, Cascade Sunrise Salal